Coast Guard Officials Warning Potential Boaters To Prepare For Worst Before Scratching Urge To Get Out On Water

 So to keep the good times rolling, officials warn potential captains and passengers to prepare for the worst before you get out there.

-“We’re really focused on people initially putting their boars in the water, making sure that they’re safe, they’re ready to operate, that they’re seaworthy,” U.S. Coast Guard Senior Chief Nathan Purinton said.READ MORE: Former Philadelphia Treasurer Christian Dunbar Charged With Tax Fraud, Failure To File Tax Returns
+“We’re really focused on people initially putting their boars in the water, making sure that they’re safe, they’re ready to operate, that they’re seaworthy,” U.S. Coast Guard Senior Chief Nathan Purinton said.READ MORE: 1 Killed, 2 Injured In Fiery Crash On Roosevelt Boulevard

 In terms of safety, seaworthy means having fire extinguishers, throwable floatation devices, and a life jacket for every passenger on board.
 People under 13 must wear their jackets at all times.